WriteWrote/ForestGameProps-Art/README.md

 # What's going on?
-Set of Forest props, including plants, grass, bushes and rocks, based on stutying Vera Velichko's streams #185-187.
+Set of Forest props, including plants, grass, bushes and rocks, based on studying Vera Velichko's streams #185-187.
 Now is finished and closed.
 Below I put some steps.

 # Sketch & coloring